junwatu/clothes-recommendation/blog/README.md

 ## **Introduction**

 Clothes recommendation is an important feature in any e-commerce solution.
-It gives personalized shopping experiences in fashion and by using AI-driven solutions will enhance that experiences.
+It gives personalized shopping experiences in fashion and using AI-driven solutions will enhance those experiences.

-In this article, we will use the GPT-4o mini model to analyzing images of clothing and extract it's colors and styles.
-With these information we can acurrately identify the characteristic of the input clothing item and complement the identified features with our knowledge base using RAG technique.
+In this article, we will use the GPT-4o mini model to analyze images of clothing and extract its colors and styles.
+With this information, we can accurately identify the characteristics of the input clothing item and complement the identified features with our knowledge base using the RAG technique.

 ## **Understanding Retrieval-Augmented Generation (RAG)**

-Retrieval-Augmented Generation (RAG) enhances large language models (LLMs) by using external knowledge bases for more accurate responses.
+Retrieval-augmented generation (RAG) enhances large language models (LLMs) by using external knowledge bases for more accurate responses.
 LLMs, trained on vast data with billions of parameters, perform tasks like answering questions or translations.
 RAG improves this by enabling the model to access specific domains or internal data without retraining.

 ## How Does RAG Work?

-Without RAG, the LLM takes the user input and creates a response based on information it was trained on—or what it already knows.
+Without RAG, the LLM takes the user input and creates a response based on the information it was trained on—or what it already knows.

 With RAG, an information retrieval component is introduced that utilizes the user input to first pull information from a new knowledge source.
 The user query and the relevant information are both given to the LLM.
-The LLM uses the new knowledge and its training data to generate a better text responses.
+The LLM uses the new knowledge and its training data to generate a better text response.

 ![RAG simple diagram](images/rag.jpg)